-I was in Chicago a couple weeks ago.
+I was in Chicago a couple of weeks ago.
 As always, the list was long and the time short.
 On my list were: Next, Grace, Oriole, Au Cheval (more on this later), and many others.

 One of the places that impressed me the most was The Loyalist.
 A welcome addition to Chicago’s already robust food scene by Chefs John and Karen Shield.
 Both come from a long line of very respected Chicago kitchens like Alinea and Charlie Trotter’s.
 This restaurant is different, it is their own.
 The food is seasonal, unpretentious, expertly executed but casual.
 The dress code on the website says “come as you are” and they were playing Bill and Ted’s Bogus Journey at the bar.
 What more could you ask for?